osmlab/osmlint/validators/unconnectedHighways/README.md

 ### How to fix the error

-Connect roads that are motorable and end near another road but not connected to it.
-By:

-- Joining disconnected roads and junctions verifiable from satellite imagery (Do not make connections where there is a possibility of a fence or barrier in between the roads)
+Connect road motorable roads with the other road.
+Always verify with satellite imagery.
+Do not connect if there is a possibility of a fence or barrier in between the roads.

 #### Common issues
 ![imagen 1](https://cloud.githubusercontent.com/assets/10425629/8985611/e3ca6ec8-369d-11e5-8c0b-350e67f9b749.png)